Puzzle games, the genre that ages best

-Puzzle games are the longest-lived category in gaming.
-Tetris (1984) is still actively played and continually refined; Sudoku (popularised in the 1980s) remains a staple of physical and digital play; the match-three formula is roughly thirty years old and still dominates mobile arcade charts.
-Browser-playable puzzle games inherit this longevity because the format is fundamentally about thinking, not reflexes — a well-designed puzzle is just as compelling on a phone in 2026 as it was on a console in 1989.
+Puzzle games are the longest-lived category in gaming, full stop.
+Tetris (1984) is still actively played and refined.
+Sudoku (popularised in the 1980s but invented earlier) remains a staple of physical and digital play.
+The match-three formula is roughly thirty years old and still dominates mobile arcade charts.
+Solitaire predates computers entirely and is still on every desktop OS by default.
+Browser-playable puzzle games inherit this longevity because the format is about thinking, not reflexes.
+A well-designed puzzle is just as compelling on a phone in 2026 as it was on a console in 1989, which is a thing you cannot say about most other game categories.

-What we look for: a clean ruleset (you should be able to explain the game in a single sentence), a difficulty curve that introduces complexity gradually rather than dumping it all at once, and meaningful progression rather than artificial padding.
-The puzzle catalogue below favours games that respect your time — no energy systems, no forced ad interstitials between levels.
+What I look for in puzzles we publish: a clean ruleset (you should be able to explain the game in a single sentence), a difficulty curve that introduces complexity gradually instead of dumping it all on you, meaningful progression that isn't padded, and a fair chance to undo a misclick.
+The puzzle catalogue below favours games that respect your time.
+No energy systems.
+No forced ad interstitials between levels.

 Block Cascade